Fresno Fire crews respond to two major fires within hours during record-breaking month

 FRESNO, Calif.
-(KSEE) — “It was a really challenging night for our crews,” said Fresno Fire spokesperson Shane Brown.
+(KGPE) — “It was a really challenging night for our crews,” said Fresno Fire spokesperson Shane Brown.

 Fresno fire crews were called out to a mobile home park near Sierra and Blackstone just before 11 p.m.
 Thursday.